Fantasy Football Dealing With Injuries And Reserves

+Managing your roster is one of the most important jobs of being a fantasy football manager.
+To be effective at this, you have to know how to handle players that get injured during the season.
 Did you have an important player injured at a pivotal point in the season?
-Don't worry!
-There's plenty of things you can do to make up for the loss of production and keep your team in the playoff hunt!
+Don't worry.
+There are plenty of things you can do to make up for the loss of production and keep your team in the playoff hunt.

 Trading Damaged Goods

 One thing you could do is trade the injured player to another team.
 Of course, that player loses some value by being injured, but depending on how good they are, you still may be able to get a good deal.
 If the player is set to come back very late in the year, it may be hard to decide whether to trade them or not.